Securing Impala Data and Log Files

 Setting file permissions is necessary for Impala to function correctly, but is not an effective security practice by itself:

-The way to ensure that only authorized users can submit requests for databases and tables they are allowed to access is to set up Sentry authorization, as explained in Enabling Sentry Authorization for Impala.
+The way to ensure that only authorized users can submit requests for databases and tables they are allowed to access is to set up Ranger authorization, as explained in Impala Authorization.
 With authorization enabled, the checking of the user ID and group is done by Impala, and unauthorized access is blocked by Impala itself.
 The actual low-level read and write requests are still done by the

 impalauser, so you must have appropriate file and directory permissions for that user ID.